- OUR Walking TOURS

 Fortunately, few of the complaints had anything in common, so it’s not likely that these issues are indicative of a larger problem.

 If you’re hoping to experience both Mount Vernon and Arlington National Cemetery, this company offers a combo tour which includes a visit to both locations.

 Clocking in at a total of 6 hours, the trip begins with a journey to George Washington’s estate and finishes off with a guided walk-through of ANC.

 Prices are a lot higher than a trolley ticket, but you’ll also get a lot more bang for your buck.

 USA Guided Tours currently has an overall rating of 4.5 stars on TripAdvisor.
-Most of their reviews are very positive, but there have been a few unhappy customers from time to time.
-Thankfully, the majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.
+The majority of reviewers absolutely adored this trip to Mount Vernon and Arlington.

 Some guests even indicated that their tour guides managed to keep younger visitors entertained throughout the excursion.